oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

                                 host="dbhost", port=1521, service_name="orclpdb")
     connection = oracledb.connect(params=cp)

+For connection pools, see :ref:`usingpoolparams`.

 The use of the ConnectParams class is optional because you can pass the same parameters directly to :func:`~oracledb.connect()`.
 For example, the code above is equivalent to:

 .. code-block:: python